Businesses step up efforts to nudge staff to get vaccinated

-Mr Rishi Kesh Rai, an operations manager at cleaning company Springmount Services, was not keen on getting vaccinated against Covid-19 until a supervisor pointed out that his job puts him at high risk of exposure to the coronavirus.
+SINGAPORE - Mr Rishi Kesh Rai, an operations manager at cleaning company Springmount Services, was not keen on getting vaccinated against Covid-19 until a supervisor pointed out that his job, which requires him to meet and talk to many people daily, puts him at high risk of exposure to the coronavirus.

+The 66-year-old decided to go for the Pfizer jab, and is fully vaccinated.

-"My boss told me, 'Hey, you are not young any more, don't play around (with your health)'.
+"My boss told me, 'Hey, you're not young anymore, don't play around (with your health).
 He wanted me to protect myself because I work with so many people."

 Like Mr Rai's employers, businesses across Singapore have stepped up efforts to encourage their staff to get inoculated.